DanChai22/starter-hugo-academic-Shengdu-Chai/content/home/experience.md

     date_start: 2019-10-01
     date_end: 2020-08-30
     description: |-2
-        * This project aims to find the parameters that determine the time of the sinking of a bowl with a hole in its base.
+        * Aimed to find the parameters that determined the time of the sinking of a bowl with a hole in its base
-        * Build the experimental device and simulating the process of sinking by COMSOL.
+        * Built the experimental device and simulated the sinking process via COMSOL
-        * The results are obtained by using the Bernoulli equation with losses and solving the differentia equations using numerical simulation by Mathematica.
+        * Obtained results via using the Bernoulli equation with losses and solved the differential equations using numerical simulation by Mathematica
 widget_id: Research Experience 1
 headless: true
 weight: 40